 The open air museums of Roscheiderhof and Kommern are particularly worth mentioning.
 Both museums document country life in Germany as it used to be.
 Throughout the year, one can witness how life on a daily basis took place from baking bread over forging iron nails to ’Tante Emma’s Laden‘, the corner shop.
 Often one can experience hands on as history is being acted out.

 Just north-east of Kaiserslautern lies the Freibad (outdoor pool) Waschmühle, popularly called the "Wesch."
 Built at the turn of the century, this pool is one of the largest single-basin baths in Europe, with a full 165.3 meters in length and 45 meters in width.
 Despite its size, the pool still exudes the spirit of historic bathing establishments.
 A floor space of 25,000 square meters provides enough space for everyone.
 With a water surface of 7,200 square meters, this pool is a mecca for Olympic-style swimmers.

 Germany’s biggest outlet shopping center is located at the southern tip of the West Palatinate: Zweibrücken Fashion Outlet.
-130 fashionable brands in 120 shops offering minimum 30% discount all year round compared with the former recommended retail price.
+130 premium brands in 120 shops are offering all year round reduced prices compared with the former recommended retail price.
 Fashionistas and families aware of current trends are able to discover their personal style from Monday – Saturday from 10am – 7pm.
 The convenient location with 2.900 free parking spaces attracts visitors from all of southwest Germany and the neighboring regions of France and Luxembourg.
-US-citizens are welcome to get their VIP DAY PASS* with 10% extra discount.
+Enjoy great shopping and receive your VIP DAY PASS* for extra 10% savings.
 VAT Acceptance**.

-* Available in the information center at shop 48 (for ID card holders), only valid in participating stores and on day of issue.
-Not combinable
+* Available in the Tourist Information Center (for ID card holders), only valid in participating stores and on day of issue.
+Not combinable.

 Oven and Iron Museum